mattermost/docs/source/install/setting-up-local-machine-using-docker.rst

 The following instructions use Docker to install Mattermost in *Preview Mode* using the `Mattermost Docker Preview Image <https://github.com/mattermost/mattermost-docker-preview>`__ for exploring product functionality on a single local machine.

 .. important::
-  This configuration shouldn't be used in production, as it uses a known password string, contains other non-production configuration settings, keeps no persitent data (all data lives inside the container) and doesn't support upgrades.
+  This configuration shouldn't be used in production, as it uses a known password string, contains other non-production configuration settings, keeps no persistent data (all data lives inside the container) and doesn't support upgrades.
 For a production installation with Docker, see the `Mattermost Docker Setup README <https://github.com/mattermost/docker#mattermost-docker-setup>`__.

 .. note::
   If you have problems installing Mattermost, see